leesamuel423/message-queue-vis/README.md

 - **Load Leveling**: Handles traffic spikes by temporarily storing messages
 - **Ordering**: Maintains sequence for operations that need to be processed in order

-## Built With

-- React
-- Vite
-- CSS